-Do you have to be a certain age to live in Exmouth Court?
+Do you have to be a certain age to live at Housman Park?

-A. Yes you do.
-Apartments 1-22 are designed for anyone who is over 60 (or married to someone over 60) and apartments 23-39 are designed for anyone who is over 55 (or married to someone of 55).
+A. Yes you do, these apartments are designed for anyone who is over 55 (or married to someone over 55).
 Ownership must comply with the age/disability restriction.
 Relevant disability is classified as a physical disability only, and does not include those with a mental disability.
-No other persons, including family members under the restricted age, (other than a spouse) are permitted to live in the property.
+No other persons, including family members (other than a spouse) under the restricted age are permitted to live in the property.